 Going through cancer treatment is a very personal thing and what is needed will vary depending on many factors.

 You will meet a lot of different professionals who will all play a part in your diagnostic and treatment pathways.
+These are listed below.

-Your key worker is the main point of contact in your health care team and therefore one of the most important people in the team to you.
-This is often a clinical nurse specialist or a member of their specialist team.
-Their name and contact details should be given to you when you receive a cancer diagnosis, it may even be given before then.
+Their name and contact details should be given to you when you receive a cancer diagnosis - it may even be given before then.
 If you do not have a key worker, the next time you attend or contact the hospital you should ask who your key worker is and how you can contact them.

 In the hospital there is a group of professions that will help manage your care.
 This is called a multidisciplinary team, often shortened to MDT.